Think-iT-Labs/think-it-dataspaces-demonstrator-sandbox/LAB_QUEST.md

 Use the **Create Policy Definition V3** request:
 - In the Pre-request Script tab, set the `policyId` variable (e.g., `policy-1`)
-- The default request body already includes the correct permission structure with "use" action and empty constraints
+- The default request body already includes the correct permission structure with "use" action and empty constraints.
+It allows everyone to use the offer.
 - Send the request and save the policy ID for the next step

 5. Create a contract definition (data offer) using your asset ID and the policy ID that you created.